SciML/ReservoirComputing.jl/docs/src/examples/ks_pathak.md

 ```

 The dashed line marks where the space-averaged RMSE first crosses 40% of the
-field's standard deviation — a common "valid prediction time" cutoff in this
+field's standard deviation, a common "valid prediction time" cutoff in this
 literature.
 Up to that point the parallel reservoir tracks the true field
 closely; afterwards the chaotic dynamics amplify the small initial errors
 until prediction and truth fully decorrelate, the qualitative result reported